nithin0606/fos/README.md

 Update the database connection settings with your database details (hostname, username, password, database name).
 Access the Application:

-Open your browser and navigate to http://localhost/food-ordering-system to view and use the application.
 Contact
 For any questions or support, please contact us at nithiigowda06@gmail.com